 She worked briefly for “Religions for Peace”, “Sotheby's” and as a volunteer for “Interfaith Scotland”.
 She is convener of CAIRS (Churches Agent for Interfaith Relations Scotland part of ACTS Action of Churches Together).
 Shanny joined the Trustees in 2013.

-Art Class, Crafts,
+Art Class, Knitting,

 Sewing, Cooking Classes,